-If a public body wants to hold a closed session, the public body must first meet in a properly noticed open meeting, then vote to close the meeting by a majority vote of a quorum present.
-The public body must publicly cite the specific exemption in OMA that applies and authorizes the closure of the meeting.
+If a public body wants to hold a closed meeting or wants to close a portion of an open meeting, the public body must vote to close the meeting by a majority vote of a quorum present in an open meeting.
+The public body must also publicly cite the specific exception in OMA that applies and authorizes the closure of the meeting.
 The exception may be identified by its statutory subsection or by reciting or paraphrasing the language of the exception.

-Who can attend a "closed" session?
+Who can attend a "closed" meeting?

-The members of the public body and others who are involved in the matter which is the basis for the closed meeting may attend the meeting.
+Members of the public body and others who are involved in the matter which is the basis for the closed meeting may attend the meeting.
 For example, witnesses giving testimony regarding a complaint against an employee may attend a meeting that is closed for purposes of discussing discipline of an employee.
 The public body has discretion to determine who may attend a closed meeting.